jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 - binary exes for win11

 install gpt4all - turn on api mode in settings

+number 2:

+- we use chrome google edge for speech detection - so you need internet
+-
+- if you don't like us using google chrome for speech in, simply use the text/button interface. don't use speech.

+- we get a string of text back from google, not your utterances ...

+- WAKE WORD MODE: shuts DOWN by default in 15 secs.. supports 15 sec/30/60/infinite - speaks softly 'RENT-A-HAL' each 30 seconds while in wake mode as pravicy guard/reminder
 ========================================================================================================

 install some language models inside gpt4all